 Veterinary Dental Services

-At Illiana Veterinary Hospital, we provide veterinary dental services including routine cleaning and polishing (dental prophylaxis) and surgical extractions to manage and treat severe oral disease conditions.
+At Illiana Veterinary Hospital, we provide veterinary dental services including routine cleaning, digital dental x-rays, and polishing (dental prophylaxis) and surgical extractions to manage and treat severe oral disease conditions.

 When dental problems and oral diseases are diagnosed, sometimes a dental procedure may be necessary.
 Illiana Veterinary Hospital is equipped with state-of-the-art oral surgical equipment and the latest technology to provide your pet with a safe dental procedure.